Kokopelli-Interfaces/kokopelli-vcv/README.md

 A scene is simply a collection of looping buffers, or, in frame's terminology, a collection of 'layers'.

-The `SCENE` parameter adjusts which scene `FRAME` records and reads from.
+The `SCENE` parameter adjusts which scene `Gko` records and reads from.
 The port directly under `SCENE` modulates the parameter, allowing for interesting crossfade patterns, or voltage controlled scene sequencing.

-One may use multiple `SCENEs` to sequence musical sections or, in the case `FRAME` is capturing control voltage, a keyframer for control voltage.
+One may use multiple `SCENEs` to sequence musical sections or, in the case `Gko` is capturing control voltage, a keyframer for control voltage.

 Scenes that have not recorded anything start with the layers of the scene